The Astoria Art Loft is closed during the Covid19 situation. Instead, enjoy our Virtual Gallery below.

 The Astoria Art Loft Gallery is open to visitors.
-The Loft presents shows every month by local, regional and international artists.
-Receptions for our gallery's featured artists are customarily held to coincide with the ongoing Second Saturday Astoria Artwalk from 1:00pm to 4:00pm.
+The Loft presents new art every month by local, regional and international artists.
+Receptions for our gallery's featured artists are customarily held to coincide with the ongoing Second Saturday Astoria Artwalk from 1:00 pm to 4:00 pm.

 The Artwalk is sponsored by the Astoria Downtown Historic District Association and includes many of the community's prominent galleries and businesses.
-The cost is free to visitors.
-The experience is invaluable!
+The experience is delightful!